 When children factor into a divorce, child support often becomes one of the most significant continuing expenses parents face.
 Court-ordered payments, the intent is to provide for the care and maintenance all kids need.

 Child support covers everything caring for children entails.
 This includes everyday costs like food and shelter, medical care, and education.
 When determining the amount, the court considers many factors.

-The calculation includes:
+The calculation includes, among others:

-- the amount of time a parent spends with a child,
+- The amount of time a parent spends with a child.

-- the level of need, and more.
+- The level of need.

 The best way to make sure you don’t wind up paying more child support than you can afford is to do what you can to get the number right the first time.